markel3/AIF_USC/README.md

   <li><b>Final Number of Nodes in the Frontier:</b> The number of nodes stored in the frontier list at the end of execution.</li>
 </ul>

-<p>Finally, it also computes the averages of all metrics across the processed maps.</p>
+<p>Finally, it computes the averages of all metrics across the processed maps and stores the results of each map separately, along with the averages in a single output file.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>